 International Nurses: The solution to North Carolina's nurse shortage

-By 2025 North Carolina, USA, is projected to have the second largest shortage of nurses in the country.
+By 2025, the American state of North Carolina is projected to have the second largest shortage of nurses in the country.

 Of the 80 rural counties in North Carolina, 70 are currently ‘medical deserts’ for lack of availability to primary care.
-North Carolina Health New reported that ‘rural areas have a shortage of almost every type of provider‘ - a statistic that can't afford to grow.
+North Carolina Health News reported that ‘rural areas have a shortage of almost every type of provider‘ - a statistic that can't afford to grow.

 Join the Conexus Medstaff family and help us avert the nursing shortage in the USA.
 We currently have opportunities in North Carolina for International Registered Nurses.
-If you are currently working as a RN in an acute care setting, with at least 3 years’ experience in one of the below areas, we'd love to have you on the Conexus Medstaff team.
+If you are currently working as an RN in an acute care setting, with at least 3 years’ experience in one of the below areas, we'd love to have you on the Conexus Medstaff team.

 Apply with us today to start your US RN career in North Carolina, and together we can improve healthcare in America.